 In the following blogs I will delve deeper in to the each style of cake but you can see from the photos that the style of your wedding will usually reflect what type of cake you will have.

 The royal iced traditional cakes are a thing of the past and fruit cake has definitely had its day although I still do the occasional one, but never all three tiers.
 I've personally found an increase in the naked, semi naked and buttercream cakes with these being the main choice from my couples over the next few months and in to next year.
-I believe this is due to the increase in rustic themed weddings, with more barns becoming wedding venues that style fits the rustic barn theme of your day perfectly.
+I believe this is due to the increase in rustic themed weddings, with more barns becoming wedding venues.
+Which means the rustic style cake fits the rustic barn theme of your day perfectly.

 I also find a lot of couples mention that they find the fondant icing too sweet, its your day so have it your way if you don't like fondant stick with one of the other three.

 Obviously lots of things will affect your choice of wedding cake, the theme/colour scheme, your invitations, sometimes your dress but your venue usually has the biggest influence.